Parameterized Approaches to Orthogonal Compaction: Height of the Representation: An XP Algorithm

-Observe that, in an orthogonal drawing, each column can be considered a {\em cut} of the graph that the drawing represents.
+Observe that, in an orthogonal drawing, each column can be considered a \emph{cut} of the graph that the drawing represents.
 Hence, any $t \in \mathcal{T}$ uniquely defines all elements of~$H$ that, in any height-$h$ grid drawing, cross~$c$ or lie to the left of~$c$.
 We refer to this part of~$H$ as $\lef_H(t)$.
-Analogously, we define the set $\on(t)$ as the elements that are encoded by~$t$, that is, vertices or edges of~$H$ that lie on the corresponding grid column, or edges that cross the column or have a bend point on it.
+Analogously, we define the set $\on_H(t)$ as the elements that are encoded by~$t$, that is, vertices or edges of~$H$ that lie on the corresponding grid column, or edges that cross the column.
+Note that every horizontal edge in~$\on_H(t)$ is also contained in~$\lef_H(t)$, whereas every vertical edge in~$\on_H(t)$ is {\em not} contained in~$\lef_H(t)$.
 The table entry $B[c,t]$ stores a Boolean value that is true if an orthogonal drawing of $\lef_H(t)$ on a grid of size $c \times h$ (counting grid lines) exists, false otherwise.